-Ruffed grouse habitat identification can be complicated and sometimes simplifying things can be a good foundation to learning.
+Ruffed grouse habitat identification can be complicated, and sometimes simplifying things can be a good foundation for learning

 As the days of fall push closer, my phone calls start shifting more toward bird numbers and upcoming hunting outings than to work.
 The phone rings with calls from people who have drifted apart over the long winter, blooming spring, and hot summer.
 It’s all part of this distinctive ritual that is unspoken and fueled by an upland fever that cannot be broken.
 The excitement of fall begins to accelerate us toward what always seems like a blink of an eye.